-The Trade Control and Expert System (TRACES) is an online system that makes it easier for importers and exporters to provide health certification and track consignments of animals or animal products coming into or out of the UK.
+The Trade Control and Expert System (TRACES) is an online system for health certification and tracking consignments of animals or animal products coming into or out of the UK.

-If you trade internationally in animals and certain animal products you need to follow particular animal health regulations.
-While these products are traded freely within the EU, responsibility lies with each member state to ensure that products meet common animal and public health standards.
+If you trade internationally in animals and certain animal products, you need to follow particular animal health regulations.
+While these products are traded freely within the EU, responsibility lies with each member state to ensure that products meet the common animal and public health standards.

 What TRACES does

 If you trade internationally in animals or certain animal products, the documentation you need to submit is processed through TRACES.

 If you buy certain animal products, live animals or germplasm from within the EU or trade in them with another EU country, you need a health certificate signed by a government-approved official veterinarian or, for some animal products, commercial documentation.
 The health certificates, known as Intra Trade Animal Health Certificates (ITAHCs), are issued through TRACES and Animal and Plant Health Agency (APHA) in Carlisle.

 Importers may also need a Common Veterinary Entry Document (CVED), which gives a veterinary assessment of live animals or products.